YaEnergy/GTPM/README.md

 Here you can give a name to the game you want to add, or select one of the preset options by clicking on the down arrow near the textbox and selecting one of the options.
 However, those games will only show up, if the program could find their resource/content folders.

 You cannot type in the content folder path textbox, but by pressing the button next to it, you can select a content/resource folder to manage.
-> Please note that this folder should only contain files and folders for files like images, sounds, ... .
+> Note: This folder should only contain files and folders for files like images, sounds, ... .
 It should not contain the .exe file for the game itself or other very important files.
 > For example: the Geometry Dash Preset sets the content folder path not to C:\Program Files (x86)\Steam\steamapps\common\Geometry Dash, but to C:\Program Files (x86)\Steam\steamapps\common\Geometry Dash\Resources.

 In the 'Allowed File Extensions' checklist, you can select which file types (like images, audio, ...) you want to manage.
 > Note: You cannot add custom file types within the program.
 This is done for safety reasons.
 However, you can edit the FileExtensions.txt file in the GTPMAssets folder if you really need to add a custom file type or extension.

+If Try to keep up-to-date checkbox is checked, GTPM will try to auto-detect game updates and reset the default texture pack, just before you apply any texture packs.
+> Note 1: GTPM cannot always detect game updates, there is still an option to do it manually if GTPM can't detect it.

+> Note 2: If GTPM has to update the default texture pack, this might cause your texture packs to no longer work as intended.
+You will have to get new or update your other texture packs.

 To add the game to the list, just press the 'Add Game' button.
 GTPM will ask you if you want to let it create a default texture pack, this is required if you want to manage texture packs.